 As of April 1, 2016 there are 171 attorneys certified in Appellate Practice.

 2017 Examination: March 10, 2017, Hilton-Tampa Airport Westshore

 2016 Examination: March 11, 2016, Hilton-Tampa Airport Westshore

 Appellate Practice is the practice of law dealing with the recognition and preservation of error committed by lower tribunals, and the presentation of argument concerning the presence or absence of such error to state or federal appellate courts through brief writing, writ and motion practice, and oral argument.
 Appellate practice includes evaluation and consultation regarding potential appellate issues or remedies in connection with proceedings in the lower tribunal prior to the initiation of the appellate process.

 The application filing period is each year from July 1 until August 31.
 Requirements are set out in Rule 6-13.
 An application can be downloaded from the Professional Practice – Certification page section of this website.
-Or to obtain an application, contact Arlee Colman at The Florida Bar.

 (NOTE: For the 2017 examination, an applicant must have acquired 45 hours of approved appellate practice certification credits between July 1, 2013 and August 31, 2016.)